Attention deficit hyperactivity disorder controversies: Stigma

 Russell Barkley believes labeling is a double-edged sword; there are many pitfalls to labeling but by using a precise label, services can be accessed.
 He also believes that labeling can help the individual understand and make an informed decision how best to deal with the diagnoses using evidence-based knowledge.
 Studies also show that the education of the siblings and parents has at least a short-term impact on the outcome of treatment.
 Barkley states this about ADHD rights: "... because of various legislation that has been passed to protect them.
 There are special education laws with the Americans with Disabilities Act, for example, mentioning ADHD as an eligible condition.
 If you change the label, and again refer to it as just some variation in normal temperament, these people will lose access to these services, and will lose these hard-won protections that keep them from being discriminated against."
 Psychiatrist Harvey Parker, who founded CHADD, states, "we should be celebrating the fact that school districts across the country are beginning to understand and recognize kids with ADHD, and are finding ways of treating them.
 We should celebrate the fact that the general public doesn't look at ADHD kids as 'bad' kids, as brats, but as kids who have a problem that they can overcome".
 However, children may be ridiculed at school by their peers for using psychiatric medications including those for ADHD.
+Russell Barkley's rhetoric about ADHD is commonly cited by people with ADHD as a primary driver of stigma, however, with his "doom and gloom" rhetoric and aggressive focus on deficit and total, irrepararable incapacity cited as a driver of job loss and unavailability of promotions for which the person is well-qualified.